-Take your skills in drama, dance and music to the next level on our full-time Performing Arts degree in Cambridge.
-Choose to study abroad in Canada.
+Take your skills in drama, dance and music to the next level by studying our full-time Performing Arts degree in Cambridge.
+Choose to study abroad for a semester.
 Perform alongside others who share your passion and become a versatile, confident and powerful artist, ready for a career in the performing arts.

 The opportunity to work so closely with my peers and lecturers has challenged my potential as a performer... the course has also given me the freedom to develop as an individual within a supportive network.